 3. Set realistic goals

-4. Don’t cut out food groups
+4. Don’t cut out any food groups

-5. Eat more veggies
+5. Eat more whole foods

 6. Drink up

-7. Eat more often
+8. Eat more often

-8. Stay accountable
+9. Stay accountable

-You should disclose to your friends and family that you’re trying to make healthier choices.
+You should consider disclosing to your friends and family that you’re trying to make healthier choices.
 Doing so will help you to stay more accountable for your choices.
 You can also track your progress and improve your accountability by writing in a personal journal every day or using a diet and fitness app.

-Say “I do” to a new you!
+Say “I do” to the best version of you!